 The true church is the universal body of all true Christian believers anywhere they are (Colossians 1:24; Ephesians 1:20–23; Romans 12:4–5; 1 Corinthians 12:27).
 It is not one single denomination, religious group, or organisation.
 Jesus Christ has protected his church from completely losing the true gospel (Matthew 16:18), and the Holy Spirit continues to bring new members into the house of God through the preaching of the Word and the administration of the sacraments.

-The Apostles’ Creed, Nicene Creed, and Athanasian Creed correctly summarise the holy catholic (Christian) and apostolic faith.
-The Book of Concord is also a helpful guide on Christian doctrine and practice.
+The Apostles’ Creed, Nicene Creed, Athanasian Creed, and Book of Concord correctly summarise the holy catholic (Christian) and apostolic faith.

 Deity of Christ